distillpub/post--multimodal/src/paper.md

 As we see above, English has far more descriptive words for emotions than the vision side has emotion neurons.
 And yet, the vision side recognizes these more obscure emotions.
 How can it do that?

 We can see what different emotion words correspond to on the vision side by taking attribution, as described in the previous section, to "I feel X" on the language side.
-This gives us a vector of image neurons for each emotion word.<d-footnote>Since the approximations we made in the previous section aren’t exact, we double-checked these attribution vectors for all of the “emotion equations” shown by taking the top image neuron in each one, artificially increasing its activation at the last layer on the vision side when run on a blank image, and confirming that the logit for the corresponding emotion word increases on the language side.</d-footnote> Looking at a list of common emotion words<d-footnote>from a feeling wheel, we'll see later</d-footnote>, we find the sparse set of emotion neurons that composed in reasonable ways to span this broader space of emotions.<d-footnote>We do this by taking the vectors <d-math>W x_{\\text{text}}</d-math> for the prompts "i am feeling {emotion}, "Me feeling {emotion} on my face", "a photo of me with a {emotion} expression on my face" on each one of the emotion-words on the emotion-wheel.
-We assign each prompt a label corresponding to the emotion-word, and then we then run sparse logistic regression to find the neurons that maximially discriminate between the attribution vectors.
-For the purposes of this article, these vectors are then cleaned up by hand by removing neurons that respond to bigrams.</d-footnote> This mirrors a line of thinking in psychology where combinations of basic emotions form the “complex emotions” we experience.<d-footnote>The theory of constructed emotion.</d-footnote>
+This gives us a vector of image neurons for each emotion word.<d-footnote>Since the approximations we made in the previous section aren’t exact, we double-checked these attribution vectors for all of the “emotion equations” shown by taking the top image neuron in each one, artificially increasing its activation at the last layer on the vision side when run on a blank image, and confirming that the logit for the corresponding emotion word increases on the language side.</d-footnote> Looking at a list of common emotion words<d-footnote>from a feeling wheel, we'll see later</d-footnote>, we find the sparse set of emotion neurons that compose in various ways to span this broader space of emotions.<d-footnote>We do this by taking the vectors <d-math>W x_{\\text{text}}</d-math> for the prompts "i am feeling {emotion}, "Me feeling {emotion} on my face", "a photo of me with a {emotion} expression on my face" on each one of the emotion-words on the emotion-wheel.
+We assign each prompt a label corresponding to the emotion-word, and then we then run sparse logistic regression to find the neurons that maximally discriminate between the attribution vectors.
+For the purposes of this article, these vectors are then cleaned up by hand by removing neurons that respond to bigrams.</d-footnote> This may relate to a line of thinking in psychology where combinations of basic emotions form the “complex emotions” we experience.<d-footnote>The theory of constructed emotion.</d-footnote>